WillJames476/Project-Basic/README.md

 1. type make uninstall on the terminal

 # Applications on this repo
-* for further information execute groff -Tascii -man documentation/application
+* for further information execute groff -Tascii -man documentation/(application of choice).man

 * Handler (executable as bin/handler)